 “What I have learned during my time in Bolivia is how to handle animals and how to read their behaviour.

-I worked with a guy called Emerson who worked at the zoo.
-He took me with him into different enclosures of animals and always explained to me what kind of animal it was, what they did.
+The zoo keeper took me with him into different enclosures of animals and always explained to me what kind of animal it was, what they did.
 During my internship, I learned a lot about the hierarchy of animals.
 At the fox, badger and monkey enclosures, he explained to me who was the alpha and why.

-Emerson started to give me more responsibilities too, so I learned to work by myself with animals and how to read and predict their behaviour better.
+He also started to give me more responsibilities too, so I learned to work by myself with animals and how to read and predict their behaviour better.
 Alongside this, I learned to work with different tools.
 This was a big part of the work.

 Also, I took a few seminars that were for the employers in the zoo.
 Here, I learned about flamingos and how to take care of them.
 Besides that, I learned about how to train animals and how this is linked to zoo work.